Classic Allardyce: Sloppy Liverpool punished as West Brom ruin Klopp's Christmas | Goal.com

 But as Albion remained dogged and determined, rarely venturing outside their own penalty area, Liverpool’s focus wandered.
 Driven to distraction, perhaps?
 A touch of complacency, maybe?
 Either way, they lost their way.

-"When you go slack you get what you deserve,” said Andy Robertson, honest as ever afterwards.
+Honest as ever, Andy Robertson told Sky Sports afterwards, "When you go slack, you get what you deserve."
 That’s exactly what Liverpool did.

 Their second half was bafflingly poor, a litany of hopeful crosses, loose touches and aimless possession, interspersed with dangerous counters from West Brom, who grew visibly as the minutes ticked by.